dewiazizah968/Traffix.id/README.md

 | LSTM — 4-hour horizon | MAPE (test set) | ≈ 32.5% |

-This project is developed in a modular, stage-by-stage manner (data collection → preprocessing → YOLO training → LSTM training → inference → backend API), so each component can be run and tested independently.
+This project is developed in a modular, stage-by-stage manner (data collection → preprocessing → YOLO training → LSTM training → inference → backend API → frontend dashboard), so each component can be run and tested independently.

 ## Project Directory Structure